cincheo/jsweet/doc/jsweet-language-specifications.md

 ### Optional parameters

 In JavaScript, parameters can be optional, in the sense that a parameter value does not need to be provided when calling a function.
-Except for varargs, which are fully supported in JSweet, the general concept of an optional parameter does not exits in Java.
+Except for varargs, which are fully supported in JSweet, the general concept of an optional parameter does not exist in Java.
 To simulate optional parameters, JSweet supports overloading as long as it is for implementing optional parameters – a very commonly used idiom.
-Here are some example of valid and invalid overloading in JSweet:
+Here are some examples of valid and invalid overloading in JSweet:

 ``` java
 String m(String s, double n) { return s + n; }